Conversational Leadership

 Why is the conversation important?

 As a leader, it is your responsibility to ensure a good match between the company’s development and the development your employees want to engage in.
-This requires you to show a genuine interest in your employees’ motivation and needs, and to make an effort to understand them.
+This requires that you to show a genuine interest in your employees’ motivation and needs, and make an effort to understand them.
 Development conversations are therefore about understanding the company’s needs and, based on that, listening and asking questions to understand how the employee’s development can be best aligned with the results you, as a leader, are tasked with achieving.
 Development conversations can easily become superficial and not create any particular value.
 It is a conversation that requires a great deal of psychological insight and training if it is to make a difference.

-Training Outcome
+Training outcome:

 The Feedback Conversation